-Responding to unacceptable AI use.
+Responding to unacceptable Al use.
 Al detection tools including the one available in Turnitin have been found to be unreliable in university contexts, often producing false positives or negatives or easily being subverted.
-Unlike traditional plagiarism checkers, AI detection tools rely on statistical methods to estimate the likelihood that a piece of text was generated by AI.
-This can lead to wrongful accusations of academic misconduct, damaging trust between lecturers and students, and creating an adversarial learning environment.
-At UCT, AI-detection scores should not form part of an academic misconduct case (Senate Teaching and Learning Committee, November 2024).
+Unlike traditional plagiarism checkers, Al detection tools rely on statistical methods to estimate the likelihood that a piece of text was generated by Al. This can lead to wrongful accusations of academic misconduct, damaging trust between lecturers and students, and creating an adversarial learning environment.
+At UCT, the Senate Teaching and Learning committee has decided to discontinue the use of the Al detection score in Turnitin effective 1 October 2025.